Garrit/cputime/README.md

 Installation
 ------------

-Run `make` from the project directory to compile the project.
-After compilation, the `cputime` binary will exist in the root of the project directory and can be copied to and run from wherever necessary.
-For system-wide installations, `/usr/local/bin/cputime` is generally a good place to put it.
+    make
+    sudo make install

+...will compile the project and install the `cputime` binary to `/usr/local/bin/cputime`.

+Conversely, the `uninstall` Make target will attempt to remove the binary.

 Running
 -------